Volunteer Policies and Procedures

 Criminal Record Check Procedures

-If you are new to WRSSBA or coaching/managing, please go ahead and complete your criminal record check.
-If you have done a CRC for WRSSBA in the past but can’t remember when, please send an email to our Executive Director, Heather Melenchuk, asking her if you need to do one this year.
+If you are new to WRSSBA or coaching/managing, please go ahead and complete your online criminal record check.
+If you have done a CRC for WRSSBA in the recent past but can’t remember when, please send an email to our Executive Director, Heather Melenchuk, asking her if you need to do one this year.

 - Complete the online application and use the access code QR9DRS7BS6: Start Application *